-This is a much less well-known version of the two types of Offers in Compromise.
+A much less well-known version of the two types of Offers in Compromise.
 The more common one deals with “Doubt as to Collectability.”
 This provides taxpayers the ability to argue that it is in the best interest of the government or effective tax administration for the IRS to accept less than the full balance due.

-Innocent and Injured Spouse
+Innocent & Injured Spouse

-Innocent Spouse Relief is one of the more misunderstood IRS programs.
-It is often confused with Injured Spouse Relief (described below).
+Often one of the more misunderstood IRS programs, it is often confused with Injured Spouse Relief.
 They are two very distinct programs with different purposes.
 Confusing the two can cause a person to lose substantial rights.
-There was even a situation recently where a taxpayer had to go all the way to tax court to resolve a mix up between the two.
+Recently, a taxpayer went all the way to the tax court to resolve a mix-up between the two.

-Innocent Spouse Relief is a type of relief designed for taxpayers who have a tax liability originating from a joint return.
+Innocent Spouse Relief is a type of relief designed for taxpayers with a tax liability originating from a joint return.
 They must meet certain financial and personal criteria.
 On the grounds of fairness and equity, they must wish to be relieved of tax owed because the debt flows from a spouse or former spouses’ actions.

 They are helped by an increased degree of sensitivity, confidentiality, compassion, and discretion.
 There are a few reasons for this.
 These claims often involve two parties with a long, tumultuous history.
 For all these reasons, we encourage people to find someone with experience in these kinds of claims who understand such a claim’s emotional and technical aspects.

 The IRS routinely inappropriately denies innocent spouse claims.
 They only seriously consider them on appeal.
 The innocent spouse forms have been described as designed to elicit information that helps deny a claim rather than guiding a taxpayer appropriately expressing their situation.
 Also, the person may have survived significant emotional or physical abuse.